 The Covid-19 outbreak has had fundamental changes on the way we go about our daily lives.
 Green spaces have an important part to play in our physical health and mental wellbeing, now and as part of the recovery, but we must all adapt how we use and manage these spaces to keep everyone in our communities safe.

-General guidance and advice on management of public spaces, including parks, may vary between Home Nations - you should refer to your appropriate national guidance which can be can be found:
+General guidance and advice on management of public spaces, including parks, may vary between Home Nations - you should refer to your appropriate national guidance:

 To aid people in maintaining social distancing whilst enjoying your local park or green space you could place tape or chalk marks on paths at appropriate intervals.

-If you are a sports club or have groups using your green space who may be adversely affected financially by the Covid-19 outbreak, support and advice is available to assist the sport and recreation sector through the current crisis.
+If you are a sports club or have groups using your green space who may have been adversely affected financially by the Covid-19 outbreak, support and advice is available to assist the sport and recreation sector.

-The Fields in Trust team are all now working remotely in line with Government guidelines.
-For general enquiries please email firstname.lastname@example.org and a member of the team will get back to you, or if you know who you'd like to contact please use their direct email or phone number.
+The Fields in Trust team are working remotely in line with Government guidelines.
+For general enquiries please email email@example.com and a member of the team will get back to you, or if you know who you'd like to contact please use their direct email or phone number.